ghost-goblin/javascriptFundamentals/part2.md

 - Less name confusion: there's no `String#splice()`

 ## 8. What are methods?
+A method is a function which is a **property** of an object.
+A JavaScript **property** is a characteristic of an object, often describing attributes associated with a data structure.
+There are two kind of methods: **Instance Methods** which are built-in tasks performed by an object instance, or **Static Methods** which are tasks that are called directly on an object constructor.

-9. What are the three logical operators and what do they stand for?
+## 9. What are the three logical operators and what do they stand for?
+There are three logical operators in JavaScript: `||` (OR), `&&` (AND), `!` (NOT).
+Go through [this tutorial](https://javascript.info/logical-operators#:~:text=There%20are%20three%20logical%20operators,also%20be%20of%20any%20type.) to read more about logical operators.

-10. What are the comparison operators?
+## 10. What are the comparison operators?
+[Comparison operators](https://www.w3schools.com/js/js_comparisons.asp) are used in logical statements to determine equality or difference between variables or values.

-11. What is nesting?
+## 11. What is nesting?

 12. What are truthy and falsy values?
 13. What are the falsy values in JavaScript?
 14. What is the syntax for an if/else conditional?